 I am currently stitching the Carolyn Pearce Strawberry Fayre heart etui as a stitchalong project.
+In this post I’ll explain how to join panels with insertion stitch on the etui, and attach the pincushion that I previously made.
 See the end of this post for all the information you’ll need to join in!

 ~~~~~~~~~~~~~ *** ~~~~~~~~~~~~~

 I’m now at a rather crucial part in this project – the four heart panels need to be joined together with insertion stitch, so that they make one whole piece, but not so tightly joined that the etui doesn’t open loosely and lay flat.
 No pressure, then!

 This is what the etui looks like in Inspirations magazine issue 95, to give you an idea of what we’re aiming for (showing both the front and back):